-1. BNA newsletters Health Law Reporter and Health Care Daily cover the latest legal developments that influence the health care industry, including new cases, federal and state legislation, rules from federal regulators, and enforcement trends.
+- 1. BNA Newsletters: Health Law Reporter and Health Care Daily cover the latest legal developments that influence the health care industry, including new cases, federal and state legislation, rules from federal regulators, and enforcement trends. - 2.
+American Health Lawyers Association: AHLA is the largest professional association for this legal practice area.
+AHLA has some great newsletters that it delivers daily, weekly, and/or monthly.
+Cheap student memberships are available.

-- 2. The American Health Lawyers Association (AHLA) is the largest professional association for this legal practice area.
-AHLA has some great newsletters that are delivered daily, weekly, and/or monthly.
-Cheap student memberships are available. - 3.
-Other professional associations also often have valuable materials, from articles to podcasts.
+- 3. Other Professional Associations: Other national and regional societies also often have valuable materials, from articles to podcasts.
 The ABA Health Law section has Health Lawyer, Health eSource, and other great resources.
 The Minnesota Medical Association also tracks legal developments pertaining to quality as part of its advocacy efforts.
 Their monthly magazine Minnesota Medicine is freely available. - 4.
-Government agencies often provide useful guidance on their enforcement activities and priorities.
-For example, check out the websites of CMS and the Minnesota Board of Medicine. - New legal articles found through Westlaw, Lexis, Hein Online, LegalTrac, SSRN, Legal Resource Index, Index to Legal Periodicals, and Index to Foreign Legal Periodicals - 6.
-There are some great blawgs on health law.
+Legal News Aggregators: Several newsletters compile health law developments from other sources.
+Most deliver customized daily briefings for free.
+These include Lexology, Medscape, and Stat. - 5.
+Government Agencies: Government websites often provide useful guidance on their enforcement activities and priorities.
+For example, check out the websites of CMS and the Minnesota Board of Medicine. - 6.
+Articles: New legal articles found through Westlaw, Lexis, Hein Online, LegalTrac, SSRN, Legal Resource Index, Index to Legal Periodicals, and Index to Foreign Legal Periodicals. - 7.
+Blogs: There are some great blawgs on health law.
 I have collected many of these at medicalfutility.blogspot.com.
 I especially recommend Harvard's Bill of Health and the Health Affairs blog.